 10 keys to become fluent in French

-Need I remind you that loving languages is a major factor in achieving fluency in French?
-Indeed, when you love something, you put all your heart into it; you invest yourself fully; you work hard, and all this with the greatest pleasure !
+Do I need to remind you that loving languages is a major factor in achieving fluency in French?
+Of course not!
+Everybody knows that when you love something, you put all your heart into it; you invest yourself fully; you work hard, and all this with the greatest pleasure !

 Learning French to achieve a specific objective is also an extremely important motivating factor :